Connect with us

 These squabbles, which are said to be designed long before a project gets underway, have over the past years resulted in a huge backlog of infrastructure ventures – and hefty compensation bill to foot.

-Some of the key projects that have experienced lengthy delays include the Eldoret bypass, Turkana-Suswa power transmission line, Dongo Kundu bypass, High Grand Falls Dam, among many others.
+Some of the key projects that have experienced lengthy delays include the Eldoret bypass, Turkana-Suswa power transmission line, Dongo Kundu bypass, and High Grand Falls Dam, among many others.

 Construction of the Nairobi-Naivasha standard gauge railway has also faced some delays due to land compensation disagreements but the government has been taking quick measures to forestall the derailment of the project.